Increment and decrement counters

 An HTTP POST request is sent to increment a specific counter.
 The following parameters are required:

-• countable - items to be counted, for example, product Id or a specific airline route
+• countable: These are the items to be counted, for example, a product ID or a specific airline route.

-• window_size - the time window (in minutes) over which the most popular results have to be aggregated.
-Range is between 1 minute and 30 days
+• window_size: This is the time window (in minutes) over which the most popular results are aggregated.
+Range is between 1 minute and 30 days.

 Warning

-The parameters opType, trackingId, counter, period cannot contain forward or back slashes / \.
+The parameters opType, trackingId, counter, period can’t contain forward or back slashes / \.
 Use underscores instead.

 Example request: